JosePizarro3/NERxiv/docs/tutorials/rag_extractor_tutorial.md

 from .datamodel import DFT

-MOD_PROMPT_REGISTRY = {
-    "dft": PromptRegistryEntry(
+new_entry = PromptRegistryEntry(
   retriever_query="""Identify all mentions of Density Functional Theory (DFT) calculations, defined as any description of electronic-structure computations within the Kohn-Sham formalism, including the chosen exchange-correlation functional, computational code, basis set, pseudopotential, convergence parameters, or spin treatment.
 Include any statements about how the DFT calculation was performed, validated, or referenced from prior work.""", prompt=StructuredPrompt(
       expert="Condensed Matter Physics",
       output_schema=DFT,
       target_fields=["all"],
       constraints=[
           "Return ONLY the requested JSON object without any additional text or explanation.", "If you do NOT find the value of a field in the text, do NOT make up a value.
 Leave it as null in the JSON output.", "Do NOT infer values of fields that are not explicitly mentioned in the text.", "Return the JSON as specified in the prompt.
 Do NOT make up a new JSON with different field names or structure.", "Ensure that all parsed values are of the correct data type as defined in the DFT schema.", ],
       examples=[],
   ),
-    ),
-}
+)

-MOD_PROMPT_REGISTRY = MOD_PROMPT_REGISTRY.update(PROMPT_REGISTRY)
+PROMPT_REGISTRY["dft"] = new_entry
 ```

 **Notes**:
-- We updated the `PROMPT_REGISTRY` with another entry.
+- We created a new registry entry in the `PROMPT_REGISTRY`.
 You can add as many new entries as you want to extract metadata from a defined datamodel.
 - We need to include a `retriever_query` to improve the extraction of the most relevant top-k chunks.
 - `StructuredPrompt` contains some attributes that can be modified:
   - `expert`: a string containing the expertise expected by the LLM.
 This translated into "Act like an expert in \<expert\>".